RooseveltS2313/BasicQuiz-html/README.md

 # BasicQuiz-html
-Student Self-made Assignment for Introductory Web Design Final The goal of the project was to make an example website that served as a questionaire.
+Student Self-made Assignment for Introductory Web Design Final.

+The goal of the project was to make an example website that served as a questionaire.
 There were 20 questions required and I chose the topic of leaves.
 This was made my second year into university and was one of my areas of growth as it shows what I thought was acceptable